Peanut Tofu Buddha Bowl (Vegan and Gluten-Free)

 How to Make Peanut Tofu

 This tofu.
 Please try it.
 Please try it. 🙏 Make this your New Year’s resolution, the year you will love tofu at home.
 Getting you to love tofu is one of the reasons I created my free 7-day Plant-Based Protein course and I also teach you how to make the best baked tofu and how to cook with tofu.
-I forget where I learned this technique but it’s pretty foolproof in creating chewy, crispy chunks of tofu that aren’t drenched in oil.

-To achieve the faux-fried texture, bake the tofu until it’s almost dry then remove from the oven and marinate in peanut sauce!
+To achieve the faux-fried texture, bake the tofu until it’s almost dry, then remove from the oven and marinate in peanut sauce!
 From there, you’ll lightly sauté the marinated tofu in more sauce until hot and crispy and then pile on top of cooked grains and vegetables.

 Or eat the entire thing straight out of the skillet.
-I’ve done both and they are equally good.
+I’ve done both, and they are equally good.

 Frequently Asked Questions